Tuesday, August 13, 2024

 Keith Richards and Gram Parsons at Nellcôte

 The story of the band's time at Villa Nellcôte is the stuff of legend.
 The infighting, alcohol, drugs, sex, groupies, celebrity visitors, guest musicians, drug dealers, record execs, hangers on, and all manner of excesses have been detailed exhaustively.
 There is an entire book devoted to their stay in France: "Seasons In Hell With The Rolling Stones," by Robert Greenfield, as well as a 2010 documentary film called "Stones In Exile."
-In case you don't want to bother reading the book or watching the film, Texas-born sax man Bobby Keys, who was played on many of the sessions, sums it all for you: "Hell, yeah, there was some pot around, there was some whiskey bottles around, there was scantily clad women.
+In case you don't want to bother reading the book or watching the film, Texas-born sax man Bobby Keys, who played on many of the sessions, sums it all for you: "Hell, yeah, there was some pot around, there was some whiskey bottles around, there was scantily clad women.
 Hell, it was rock 'n' roll!"

 Cramped quarters in the basement at Villa Nellcôte